beego/beego-doc/docs/en-US/developing/config/README.md

 ## Environment variable

-The format for this is `${ENVIRONMENTVARIABLE}` within the configuration file which is equivalent to `value = os.Getenv('ENVIRONMENTVARIABLE')`.
-Beego will only check for environment variables if the value begins with `${` and ends with `}`.
+The format for this is `${ENVIRONMENTVARIABLE}` within the configuration file, which is equivalent to `value = os.Getenv('ENVIRONMENTVARIABLE')`.
+Beego will only check for environment variables, if the value begins with `${` and ends with `}`.

-Additionally, a default value can be configured for the case that there is no environment variable set or the environment variable is empty.
+Additionally, a default value can be configured in case that there is no environment variable set or the environment variable is empty.
 This is accomplished by using the format `${ENVVAR||defaultvalue}`:

 ```ini
 	runmode  = "${ProRunMode||dev}"